 “I don’t know”, Juhana laughs, “most likely not for the next 5-10 years.
 San Francisco feels really good right now.”

-We’re arriving to the final question: why is it worth it to go to work at a startup in San Francisco?
+It’s time for the last question: why is it worth it to go to work at a startup in San Francisco?

 “In that peer group, and in that environment, your conception of what is possible, or what is big, or what is success, or what is being good at something goes to the next level.
 You really get an idea of where the world’s best people are.
 And then you realize that those people aren’t any more special than you or me – and that you actually can compete with them.
 That gives you a lot of self-confidence.”